addy01001/flash-http/README.md

 ## Usage 💡

-1. **Creating Requests**: Click on the "+" button to create a new request.
-Enter the request details such as method, URL, headers, and body.
+1. **Creating Requests**: Enter the request details such as method, URL, headers, and body.
 2. **Sending Requests**: Once your request is set up, click on the "Send" button to execute it.
 3. **Inspecting Responses**: The response details will be displayed below the request, including status code, headers, and body.